Loewner Theory for Bernstein functions II: applications to inhomogeneous continuous-state branching processes: Preliminaries

 \subsection{Reverse evolution families}

 A non-autonomous version of the ODE~\eqref{eq:ODEAuto}, i.e.\ an equation of the same form but with the vector field $\phi$ depending explicitly on~$t$, has been intensively studied in Complex Analysis.
-One-parameter semigroups in this setting are replaced by more general (reverse) evolution families of holomorphic self-maps.
+One-parameter semigroups of holomorphic self-maps in this setting are replaced by more general (reverse) evolution families.